What do the examiners look for?

-Takahshi (1990) aimed to see whether the strange situation is a valid procedure for cultures other than the original.
-Takashi found no children in the avoidant-insecure stage, this could be explained in cultural terms as Japanese children are taught that such behavior is impolite and the would be actively discouraged from displaying it.
-Also because Japanese children experience much less separation, the SSC was more than mildly stressful.
+This could be explained in cultural terms as Japanese children are taught that such behavior is impolite, and they would be actively discouraged from displaying it.
+Also, because Japanese children experience much less separation, the SSC was more than mildly stressful.

-An example of an etic approach which produces bias might be the imposition of IQ tests designed within one culture on another culture.
-If a test is designed to measure a European’s understanding of what intelligence is it may not be a valid measurement of an African’s , or Asian’s intelligence.
+An example of an etic approach that produces bias might be the imposition of IQ tests designed within one culture on another culture.
+If a test is designed to measure a European person’s understanding of what intelligence is, it may not be a valid measurement of the intelligence of people from other continents.

 IQ tests developed in the West contain embedded assumptions about intelligence, but what counts as ‘intelligent’ behavior varies from culture to culture.

-Non-Westerners may be disadvantaged by such tests – and then viewed as ‘inferior’ when then don’t perform as Westerners do.
+Non-Westerners may be disadvantaged by such tests – and then viewed as ‘inferior’ when they don’t perform as Westerners do.